clmoua/3420Repository/UseCase1.md

 #Use Case 1

+###Title:

-Title: Developer commits code to be examined for vulnerabilities
+Developer commits code to be examined for vulnerabilities

+###Primary Actor:

-Primary Actor: Developer
+Developer

+###Goal in Context:

-Goal in Context: Gather vulnerability information for all external source code that is used by developers
+Gather vulnerability information for all external source code that is used by developers

+###Stakeholders:

-Stakeholders: Developer / Manager
+Developer / Manager

+###Preconditions:

-Preconditions: Developer is able to check in external source code to vulnerability system.
+Developer is able to check in external source code to vulnerability system.
 NIST vulnerability database is up to date.

+###Main Success Scenario:

-Main Success Scenario: Developer checks in code and vulnerability information is recorded to the Risk DB.
+Developer checks in code and vulnerability information is recorded to the Risk DB.

+###Failed End Conditions:

-Failed End Conditions: Developer is unable to check in code.
+Developer is unable to check in code.
 Checked in code is not checked for vulnerabilities, failing to update Risk DB.

+###Trigger:

-Trigger: Code check in
+Code check in.